Leicester in Livingston County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by New York State Education Department.

 Location.
 42° 44.915′ N, 77° 52.996′ W. Marker is in Leicester, New York, in Livingston County.
 Marker is on Mount Morris Road (New York State Route 36) half a mile south of Perry Road (County Route 64), on the right when traveling south.
-Touch for map.
 Marker is across the road from the north end of the Seneca Foods industrial pond.
 There is a wide shoulder at the marker.
 Marker is alongside Letchworth State Park land.
+Touch for map.
 Marker is in this post office area: Mount Morris NY 14510, United States of America.
+Touch for directions.

 Also see . . .
 Mary Jemison - Wikipedia.
 (Submitted on July 27, 2016, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on July 27, 2016.
-This page originally submitted on July 27, 2016, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 187 times since then and 28 times this year.
+It was originally submitted on July 27, 2016, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 243 times since then and 16 times this year.
 Photos: 1, 2. submitted on July 27, 2016, by Anton Schwarzmueller of Wilson, New York.